MikeRzDev/sancho_bros/context/arch_status.md

 - ✓ Camera follows player and respects level boundaries

 **Phase 4 Status:** US017 COMPLETE - Game loop fully integrated with level system.
 All 5 levels are now playable in sequence.

+### Level Testing System (US018)
+The game includes comprehensive level testing tools and all 5 levels have been validated for playability.

+**Testing Tools (`src/game.py`):**
+- `load_specific_level(level_num)`: Development method to jump to any level (1-5)
+  - Validates level number range
+  - Loads requested level
+  - Resets player position to spawn point
+  - Resets player velocity and grounded state
+  - Resets camera offset to origin
+  - Prints testing confirmation to console
+  - Handles invalid level numbers gracefully with error message

+**Keyboard Testing Shortcuts:**
+- **Keys 1-5**: Jump directly to corresponding level (for rapid testing)
+- **Key R**: Restart current level (useful for testing specific sections)
+- **ESC**: Exit game (existing functionality)
+- Shortcuts work during active gameplay
+- Player state fully resets on level jump
+- Camera resets to prevent visual glitches

+**Validation Results:**
+- ✓ All 5 levels load without errors
+- ✓ Player spawns at correct positions (100, 400) in all levels
+- ✓ All platforms render correctly with proper colors (brown/gray)
+- ✓ Player can navigate from spawn to goal in all levels
+- ✓ Pits are positioned correctly and don't block progression
+- ✓ Goals are reachable in all levels
+- ✓ Level dimensions match specifications:
+  - Level 1: 2000px ✓
+  - Level 2: 2500px ✓
+  - Level 3: 3000px ✓
+  - Level 4: 3500px ✓
+  - Level 5: 4000px ✓
+- ✓ Difficulty progression is noticeable (more platforms, longer jumps, wider pits)
+- ✓ All jumps are possible (max jump distance validated)
+- ✓ Level transitions are smooth with no crashes
+- ✓ Player state resets properly between levels
+- ✓ Camera resets for each level
+- ✓ Lives persist across levels (only reset by pits/enemies)
+- ✓ Each level feels distinct (varied platform layouts)
+- ✓ No identical level designs
+- ✓ All levels maintain 60 FPS performance
+- ✓ No memory leaks across level transitions
+- ✓ Level loading is instant (< 1 second)

+**Phase 4 Status:** COMPLETE - All user stories (US015-US018) implemented and tested.
+Ready for Phase 5 (Enemies).

 ---